Topological phases of coupled Su-Schrieffer-Heeger wires: The models

-where $h_{\lambda}(k)$ denotes the complex eigenvalues of the off diagonal block $h(k)$. $|w|$ gives the number of exponentially localized edge states at energy $E=0$ for coupled wires with OBC in the thermodynamic limit.
-The square of $H(k)$~\cite{maf18} is
+where $h_{\lambda}(k)$ denotes the complex eigenvalues of the off-diagonal block $h(k)$.
+The winding number $w$ is the winding number of the trajectory generated by the product $\prod^{N_{\text{w}}}_{\lambda=1}h_{\lambda}(k)$ around the origin of the complex plane for $k\in[-\pi,\pi)$.
+When the gap closes, this trajectory passes through the origin, and the winding number becomes ill defined.
+The quantity $|w|$ gives the number of exponentially localized edge states at energy $E=0$ for coupled wires with OBC in the thermodynamic limit.